footprintanalytics/footprint-web/docs/information-collection.md

----
-title: About the Information we collect
----

-# About the Information we collect
+# About the Information we collect:

 Metabase uses Google Analytics and Snowplow to collect anonymous usage information from the installed servers that enable this feature.
 Below is a representative list of the events we have instrumented, as well as the information we collect about the user performing the action and the instance being used.